Isabelle Zumbrink (1979) is a photocollagist, self-portrait photographer, artistic researcher, creative writer and artzine-maker.

 She worked as a coördinator of community arts projects with girls and women (of color/migrant/low-class) for almost ten years.

-Since 2017 she is an ARTivist in the representation of motherhood and family based on lived experiences by mxthers in Western art and visual culture.
-From 2020 she is also a artistic researcher on institutional and feminist motherhood and on photographic maternal art.
+Since 2017 she is an ARTivist in the representation of the female identity in Western art and visual culture.
+From 2020 she is also a arts-based researcher on institutional and feminist motherhood and photographic art.